ctyeong/Utilities/Ubuntu18_Offline_Setup/README.md

 3. Find proper drivers from online in `B` and install them on `A` to be able to eventually connect to the internet.

 **What's happening:**
-- Following the instruction [here](https://ivanitlearning.wordpress.com/2019/04/21/installing-ubuntu-packages-and-git-repos-offline/), those `.deb`'s have been downloaded in the pure Ubuntu machine with internet connection.
+- Following the instruction [here](https://ivanitlearning.wordpress.com/2019/04/21/installing-ubuntu-packages-and-git-repos-offline/), those `.deb`'s have been downloaded in a pure Ubuntu machine with internet connection.